functionalscript/functionalscript/README.md

 ## Vision

-We aims to create a safe, cross-platform programming language that can work in any JS platform and also as a programming language for the content-addressable internet.
+We aim to create a safe, cross-platform programming language that can work in any JS platform and as a programming language for the content-addressable internet.
+There are thousands of programming languages, and we don't want to create another one that others must learn.
+Actually, we do the opposite; we remove from the most popular and most cross-platform language everything that makes it unsafe and less portable.

 ## Applications